8 is Great: D-backs go homer happy in 13-8 win over Phillies

 The Diamondbacks had hit six homers in a game six times in franchise history, the last coming June 1, 2018, against the Marlins.

 Jean Segura homered in the second inning off Diamondbacks starter Taylor Clarke (3 1/3 innings) and the Phillies tied It 3-all until the Diamondbacks blew the game open with a four-run fourth.
 Kingery had his first career multi-homer game.
 Rhys Hoskins and Jay Bruce each hit solo shots in the ninth.
-Four other NL games had a combined 11 homers for the previous record.
+Detroit and Chicago played each other twice (1995, 2002) where they combined for 12 homers.

+“These are not the type of baseball games that we like to be in,” Phillies manager Gabe Kapler said.

 Arizona could do more than go deep.
 Escobar added an RBI double in the sixth to make it 11-4 and give him five RBIs and give the win to reliever Zack Godley (3-4) after 3 2-3 innings of scoreless ball.